 The Administration and Afghan government claim progress in building a democratic Afghanistan that adheres to international standards of human rights practices and presumably is able to earn the support of the Afghan people.
-However, the State Department report on human rights practices for 2008 (released February 25, 2009)17 said that Afghanistan's human rights record remained "poor," noting in particular that the government or its agents commit arbitrary or unlawful killings.
+The process of confirming/vetoing Karzai's cabinet selections in January 2010 has caused some experts to assess Afghan democracy as somewhat more vibrant than previously believed.
+However, the State Department report on human rights practices for 2008 (released February 25, 2009) said that Afghanistan's human rights record remained "poor," noting in particular that the government or its agents commit arbitrary or unlawful killings.
 Still, virtually all observers agree that Afghans are freer than they were under the Taliban.
 Afghan political groupings and parties are able to meet and organize freely, but there are also abuses based on ethnicity or political factionalism and arbitrary implementation of justice by local leaders.
 Since the Taliban era, numerous privately owned media outlets have opened but the State Department say that there are growing numbers of arrests or intimidation of journalists who criticize the central government or local leaders.
 Some press and other restrictions appear to reflect the government's sensitivity to Afghanistan's conservative nature rather than politically motivated action.
 For more depth on Afghanistan human rights issues, see CRS Report RS21922, Afghanistan: Politics, Elections, and Government Performance, cited above.